 New tool connects caregivers, people living with the disease...
 When facing Alzheimer’s disease, it helps to connect with others who relate to your experiences.
 ALZConnected (alzconnected.org), powered by the Alzheimer’s Association, is a new online social networking community where people with Alzheimer’s, their caregivers and others affected by the disease can share questions and form new connections.

 On ALZConnected, you don’t have to explain what it means to live with Alzheimer’s.
 The other users know, and are willing to offer their advice and solutions to common challenges.
 We’ll help you to form "connections" with other users, matching you based on common criteria.
 Tap into a diverse community via our message boards, or create a private group organized around a specific topic.

-We offer many educational programs throughout the year that address the specific interests of the general public, individuals with the disease and their families.
+We offer many educational programs throughout the year that address the specific interests and needs of the general public, individuals with the disease and their families.
 Find an education program near you.

 You can participate in several online courses from the convenience of your computer.
 Participate in an online course.

 - Know the 10 Signs: Early Detection Matters

 - The Basics: Memory Loss, Dementia, and Alzheimer's Disease

 - Legal and Financial Planning for Alzheimer's Disease

 - and more...